Sam Huard

-Sam Huard is an American football quarterback for the Cal Poly Mustangs.
-He previously played for the Washington Huskies.
+Sam Huard (born June 17, 2002) is an American college football quarterback for the USC Trojans.
+He has previously played for the Washington Huskies, the Cal Poly Mustangs and the Utah Utes.

-Early life and high school
+Early life

 Huard grew up in Bellevue, Washington and attended John F. Kennedy Catholic High School.
 He was named the MaxPreps National Freshman of the Year after passing for 3,432 yards and 34 touchdowns.
 Huard completed 248 of 395 passes for 4,141 yard with 42 touchdowns and 10 interceptions during his sophomore season.
 He completed 269 of 426 passes for 4,172 yards with 56 touchdowns and 11 interceptions as a junior and was named the Area Offensive Player of the Year by The Seattle Times and the 4A State Player of the Year by the Associated Press.
 Huard passes 1,473 yards and 21 touchdowns with no interceptions during his senior season, which was postponed from the fall to the spring of 2021 due to COVID-19.
 He also was invited to play in the 2021 All-American Bowl.
 Huard finished his high school career with a state record 13,214 passing yards and threw 153 touchdown passes.

 Huard was initially rated a four-star recruit.
 He committed to play college football at Washington as a sophomore over offers from Boise State, California, Florida, Tennessee, and Washington State.
 Huard was re-rated as a five-star recruit during his senior year.

 College career

 Washington

 Huard entered his freshman season at Washington as the Huskies second-string quarterback behind Dylan Morris.
 He appeared in four games during the season, completing 22-for-42 pass attempts for 241 yards with one touchdown and four interceptions.
 Huard made his first career start in the Apple Cup rivalry game at the end of the 2021 season, completing 17-of-31 pass attempts for 190 yards and one touchdown with four interceptions in a 40-13 loss to Washington State.
-In 2022, Huard served as the third-string quarterback behind transfer Michael Penix Jr. and Morris.
+In 2022, Huard served as the third-string quarterback behind superstar transfer Michael Penix Jr. and Morris.
 Following the end of the season, he entered the NCAA transfer portal.

 Cal Poly

-Huard ultimately transferred to Cal Poly-San Luis Obispo.
-The transfer reuinited him with his former head coach at Kennedy Catholic, Sheldon Cross, who had recently been hired as the Mustangs' offensive coordinator.
+Huard ultimately transferred to Cal Poly in San Luis Obispo.
+The transfer reunited him with his former head coach at Kennedy Catholic, Sheldon Cross, who had recently been hired as the Mustangs' offensive coordinator.

+Huard opened the 2023 season as Cal Poly's starting quarterback.
+He played in 9 games for the Mustangs, totaling 2,205 yards, 18 touchdowns, and 10 interceptions.

+Utah

+On May 7, 2024, Huard transferred to the University of Utah.

+On December 8, 2024, Huard announced that he would enter the transfer portal for the third time.

+USC

+On January 6, 2025, Huard announced that he would transfer to USC.